-Those who have responsibility for, and authority or influence over childr and adults at risk are in relationships of trust.
+Those who have responsibility for, and authority or influence over children and adults at risk are in relationships of trust.
 A relationship of trust can be described as one in which one party has power and influence over the other by virtue of their work or the nature of the activity.
-It is vital for all those in such positions of responsibility to understand the power they m have over those in their care, and the responsibility they must exercise a consequence.